 Ethical concerns

-Participating in this study was voluntary and all participants gave their written consent in order to participate in the project.
+Participation in this study was voluntary and all participants gave their written consent to taking part in the project.
 The study was approved by the Clinical Research Ethics Committee of the University Hospital Fundación Alcorcón (Madrid).

 Statistical analyses

 Genotype distribution was compared to the predictable value from Hardy-Weinberg equilibrium.
-The control and cases population was at Hardy-Weinberg equilibrium in terms of allele and genotype frequencies for the polymorphisms studied (Table 2).
+The control and case groups were at Hardy-Weinberg equilibrium in terms of allele and genotype frequencies for the polymorphisms studied (Table 2).

 The nine alleles containing (AAT)7-15 repeat sequences were distributed in accordance with the article by Comings et al. (1997) in a group of short alleles with less than 11 AAT triplet repeats (genotype <5) and another group of long alleles > 11 repeats (genotype > 5).
 Thus, the patients and controls were subdivided into three groups according to their genotype: individuals with <5/<5, > 5/> 5, and <5/> 5.
 These data were used as qualitative variables.
 The hypothesis of an association between genotypes and groups was tested using Pearson’s chi-squared test and where cell sizes were equal to or smaller than 5, Fisher´s exact test was used.
 Bonferroni correction was applied.

 A two-sided P-value test was used and P-values of < 0.05 were considered statistically significant.
-The analysis was carried out using OpenEpi (Open Source Epidemiologic Statistics for Public Health) on-line software.
+The analysis was carried out using OpenEpi (Open Source Epidemiologic Statistics for Public Health) online software.

 Results

-Sociodemographic and clinical data are summarized in table 3 and 4.
+Sociodemographic and clinical data are summarized in tables 3 and 4.
 No statistically significant differences were observed in any of the polymorphic variants studied in the population analysis based on variables such as sex or age at initiation of cannabis use or psychotic symptoms.

 CNR1

-Regarding the (AAT)7-15 3'UTR polymorphism in the CNR1 gene, we did not find statistically significant differences between schizophrenic, dual and cannabis groups and the control population when allele and genotype frequencies were analysed (Table 5).
+Regarding the (AAT)7-15 3'UTR polymorphism in the CNR1 gene, we did not find statistically significant differences between the schizophrenic, dual and cannabis groups and the control population when allele and genotype frequencies were analysed (Table 5).

 FAAH

-Regarding the rs324420 polymorphism in the FAAH gene, not statistically significant differences were found between the control population and subjects with schizophrenia or comorbid schizophrenia and cannabis dependence when comparing genotype or allele frequencies (Table 5).
-Assuming an overdominance model, statistically significant differences were found between the cannabis dependents and control population (Table 6).
+Regarding the rs324420 polymorphism in the FAAH gene, non-statistically significant differences were found between the control population and both subjects with schizophrenia and comorbid schizophrenia and cannabis dependence when comparing genotype and allele frequencies (Table 5).
+Assuming an overdominance model, statistically significant differences were found between the cannabis dependent subjects and the control population (Table 6).

 CNR2

-Regarding the analysis of the rs35761398 polymorphism in the CNR2 gene, when we compared the dual group with the schizophrenia and the control groups, statistically significant deviations in genotype frequencies were found (Table 7).
-Assuming a dominant model for the less frequent allele (TT), differences in the presence of TT were statistically significant when we compared the dual group versus controls.
-No statistically significant differences were found in genotype and allele frequencies between rs35761398 and rs12744386 polymorphisms between cannabis users and controls.
-There was an interaction between rs35761398 polymorphism in the CNR2 gene and rs324420 polymorphism in the FAAH gene (Table 8).
+Regarding the analysis of the rs35761398 polymorphism in the CNR2 gene, when we compared the dual group with the schizophrenia and control groups, statistically significant deviations in genotype frequencies were found (Table 7).
+Assuming a dominant model for the less frequent allele (TT), differences in the presence of TT were statistically significant when we compared the dual group to the controls.
+In both cannabis users and controls, no statistically significant differences were found in genotype and allele frequencies between the rs35761398 and rs12744386 polymorphisms.
+There was an interaction between the rs35761398 polymorphism in the CNR2 gene and the rs324420 polymorphism in the FAAH gene (Table 8).

-Bibliography regarding the rs35761398 polymorphism places its origin in a linkage disequilibrium within this gene.
-The linking functional implication of these polymorphisms over the receptor action and the descriptions of infrequent haplotypes in other populations were the reason for genotyping this second polymorphism in the CNR2 gene in order to determine if those haplotypes were or not present in the sample included in the present study.
-They were genotyped in both, the control group and in dual diagnosed patients, determining that haplotype linkage between rs12744386 and rs35761398 polymorphisms in the studied population was of 100%, being the present haplotypes the ones that follow: C - CC y T - TT.
-Alternative haplotypes, that is, T - CC and C - TT, have not been found in the population included in the current study.
+Literature on the rs35761398 polymorphism places its origin in linkage disequilibrium within this gene.
+The functional linking implication of these polymorphisms in receptor action and the descriptions of infrequent haplotypes in other populations was the reason for genotyping this second polymorphism in the CNR2 gene, in order to determine whether those haplotypes were present in the sample included in this study.
+They were genotyped in both the control group and the dual diagnosed patients.
+The haplotype linkage between the rs12744386 and rs35761398 polymorphisms in the population studied was 100%, with the following haplotypes found to be present: C - CC y T - TT.
+Alternative haplotypes, that is, T - CC and C - TT, were not found in the population included in this study.

 Discussion